sitraka-/decolonial-futures/design-and-outer-space.md

 <section data-background-image="assets/imgs/cs2.jpg" data-state=cs>
     <span class="quotes">Design is a medium that—by envisioning and materialising alternative ontologies and worldviews—reshapes our understandings of realities and our place within them.</span>
     <aside class="notes">
-    - Design is a medium that materialises worlds.
-Rather than world-building, it is about world-making. <br><br>
+    - These conversations weren’t just theoretical—they showed how design doesn’t just respond to worlds but is a medium that actively materialises them.
+This isn’t about world-building anymore but rather world-making<br><br>
     - It is about shaping the material, relational, and experiential conditions through which realities emerge.
 By giving form to alternative ontologies and worldviews, design makes speculation tangible, embedding it within lived experience."
   </aside>
 </section>